Frequently Asked Questions

 You can find suggestions for packing listed in the Life on the Farm chapter of the Approaching Stanford Handbook.
 We discourage mini-fridges, microwaves, and other items that use a great deal of energy.
 Every dorm has a communal kitchenette with a full refrigerator, stove/oven, and microwave for students to use; and there are late night dining options on campus.

 Stanford accepts packages at our on-campus Post Office and at the Undergraduate Package Center in Tresidder Union, a central package receiving center on campus.
 Mail/Packages addressed to residences will not be accepted.
-See R&DE's Mail & Deliveries website for more information.
-Due to student privacy, we are unable to share your student's mailing address; please check with your student to confirm their mailing address.
+See UG2's website for the mailing address and more information.

 Stanford will receive packages for students only after they have arrived and moved into their campus residence.
 Therefore, please do not send boxes before your student's scheduled move-in date, as they will not be accepted.
 Be sure that your student packs their essentials in the luggage they bring with them to check in (clothes, shoes, jacket, toiletries and towel, medications, essential bedding, etc.)